ohzecodes/ohzecodes/README.md

 # Hi there 👋
 ###  Nice to meet you!🤝
-I'm a second year Computer Science Student.
+I'm a computer Science graduate.
 I like Web/Scripting/Gaming/AI.

 ## Here is a list of my projects